Emulator Issues #7936

 This is on linux so using OGL, I can usually get stable framerates everywhere else but recent revisions have caused more issues with this game, I'll make another report for that.

-Updated by escape336 almost 9 years ago
+Updated by escape336 about 9 years ago

 Sorry for the issue resurrection, here.
 What is actually happening is that there are two separate snow effects in the game - regular snow and "snow showers."